-• Explore trends in maritime safety and security in Africa.

-- Evaluate existing collaborative arrangements to safeguard Africa's maritime interests. - Examine the role of strategic leadership and security sector actors to sustain maritime safety and security.
+- Explore trends in maritime safety and security in Africa. - Evaluate existing collaborative arrangements to safeguard Africa's maritime interests. - Examine the role of strategic leadership and security sector actors to sustain maritime safety and security.

-Africa's blue economy - including fisheries, minerals, hydrocarbons, tourism, and trade from thirty-eight costal countries and six islands - is estimated to be worth US \$1 trillion per year.
+Africa's blue economy - including fisheries, minerals, hydrocarbons, tourism, and trade from thirty-eight coastal countries and six islands - is estimated to be worth US \$1 trillion per year.
 Besides such economic potential, over 90% of African exports and imports are transported by water.
 While there is much potential, there is a tendency towards "sea blindness", or to ignore the maritime domain and its centrality to African economic growth as well as its security and defense.
 The maritime space has been a theater of criminal activities and is host to a web of interconnected security threats.
 Some of the most pressing threats include Illegal, Unreported and Unregulated (IUU) fishing and other natural resource theft, as well as piracy and armed robbery at sea.
 The COVID-19 pandemic has also exacerbated the security threats in the maritime domain in Africa, particularly by disrupting supply chains and increasing the risk of ports becoming targets for attack.

-The protection of Africa's maritime space and its resources is a strategic security concern of costal countries and landlocked countries and requires the provision of effective maritime security.
+The protection of Africa's maritime space and its resources is a strategic security concern of coastal and landlocked countries and requires the provision of effective maritime security.
 The maritime domain has become one of the main focuses of the AU Agenda 2063 and 2050 Africa's Integrated Maritime Strategy (2050 AIM Strategy).
-Both recognize the maritime domain's pivotal role as a catalyst for Africa's economic resurgence and socioeconomic change.
-The Lomé Charter was adopted in 2016 by the AU as a binding maritime security and safety charter with focus on security provisions of the 2050 AIM Strategy.
+Both recognize the maritime domain's pivotal role as a catalyst for Africa's economic resurgence and socio-economic change.
+The Lomé Charter was adopted in 2016 by the AU as a binding maritime security and safety charter with a focus on security provisions of the 2050 AIM Strategy.
+These AU commitments are aligned and linked to the United Nations Sustainable Development Goal 14, which promotes the sustainable use of oceans, seas, and marine resources, including for development.